rclone/rclone/docs/content/onedrive.md

 #### Creating Client ID for OneDrive Personal

+To create your own Client ID, please follow these steps:

 1. Open https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade and then click `New registration`.
 2. Enter a name for your app, choose account type `Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`, select `Web` in `Redirect URI`, then type (do not copy and paste) `http://localhost:53682/` and click Register.
 Copy and keep the `Application (client) ID` under the app name for later use.
 3. Under `manage` select `Certificates & secrets`, click `New client secret`.
 Enter a description (can be anything) and set `Expires` to 24 months.
 Copy and keep that secret _Value_ for later use (you _won't_ be able to see this value afterwards).